Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 as well as Page 5 & (possibly) Page 6

-(Some of the dates here do not match up with A. Hague's Voyage Record information.
-Source for this report is given at the end of this page - I've chosen to leave the dates "as is").
+Some of the dates in this report do not match up with A. Hague's Voyage Record and the archive document.
+Source for the report is given at the end of this page - I've chosen to leave the dates "as is".

 When Norway was invaded on Apr.
 9-1940, Dagrun was on a voyage from Durban to Baltimore with ore, arriving Apr.
-11. After having unloaded her cargo she had to wait until Apr.
+11 (see also Page 1 of the archive documents).
+Captain at this time was E. G. Johansen.
+After having unloaded her cargo she had to wait until Apr.
 26 before receiving new orders, first for Norfolk for coal with departure Apr.
 29 for Buenos Aires where the cargo was discharged.
 Taken over by Ministry of War Transport (time charter) then departed Buenos Aires on May 29 for Bahia Blanca, arriving June 2.
-With a cargo of grain she headed to Freetown, then on to Belfast for the installation of degaussing (she's listed in station 44 of Convoy SL 38, which departed Freetown on July 1-1940 and arrived Liverpool on the 20th.
+With a cargo of grain she now headed to Freetown, then on to Belfast for the installation of degaussing (together with Thalatta, she's listed in Convoy SL 38, which departed Freetown on July 1-1940 and arrived Liverpool on the 20th - Dagrun stopped at Belfast Lough that day.
 See the external website that I've linked to in the table above - this convoy will also be added to my own website).
-She subsequently continued to Clyde to join a convoy which departed on July 31-1940 (I'm assuming the captain is talking about Convoy WN 4, which left Methil on Aug.
+She subsequently continued to Clyde to join a convoy which departed on July 31 (I'm assuming the captain is referring to Convoy WN 4, which left Clyde on Aug.
 1, and in which Sofie Bakke was lost following a collison).
-On Aug.
-3 the convoy was attacked by aircraft, but though bombs fell quite close and a ship in front of her was hit and set on fire, Dagrun was unharmed.
+The captain says the convoy was attacked by aircraft on Aug.
+3, but though bombs fell quite close and a ship in front of her was hit and set on fire (possibly British Statira?), Dagrun was unharmed.
 However, she collided with a small vessel when the latter had to perform evasive maneuvers in order to steer clear of the bombed vessel, but received only minor damages and could continue her voyage.

-Jan-Olof, Sweden has told me that this vessel was the Swedish Johanna (Captain Axel Winberg) and the location was 20' WSW Cape Wrath.
+Jan-Olof, Sweden has told me that this was the Swedish Johanna, which is also listed in Convoy WN 4 (Captain Axel Winberg) and the location was 20' WSW Cape Wrath.
 He has sent me a copy of a report in which the captains of the 2 ships blame each other, the captain of Johanna saying that the indirect cause of the collision was the air attack which caused confusion in the convoy, but the direct cause was Dagrun's attempt to get out of the convoy.
 The Swedish captain says he believed Dagrun had originally had station 26, and had sailed on Johanna's starboard side, but had passed the Swedish ship after the aircraft attack and disappeared out of sight in the dark for a while, then appeared again on her starboard side, striking Johanna in her starboard bow with great force, causing serious damages.
 However, Johanna was also able to continue and was later repaired in Grangemouth where she arrived on Aug.
 8 (demanded 4000 pounds in security from Dagrun's company).

 As mentioned, the owners of Johanna claimed damages from the owners of Dagrun, while the owners of Dagrun counterclaimed against the owners of the Swedish ship, but a judge put an end to this dispute when he delivered his judgement in May-1941 that neither vessel was to blame for the collision.
 "He held there was no negligence on either side and he dismissed both claim and counterclaim, making no order as to costs" (from a newspaper clipping dated May 7-1941, also received from Jan-Olof).

 After the collision, Dagrun arrived Hull on Aug.
 6 where her cargo was unloaded, whereupon she went to dry dock.
 At the same time she received a 4" gun and a machine gun.
 She departed Hull on Aug.
-25-1940, arrived Montreal via Sydney, C.B. on Sept.
-13. (She had started out from the U.K. in Convoy OA 206, which left Methil on Aug.
-29-1940 and dispersed on Sept.
-2. Libra is also listed, while Victo was scheduled but did not sail - again, see the link in the table above).
+25 and arrived Montreal, via Sydney, C.B., on Sept.
+13. She had started out from the U.K. in Convoy OA 206, which left Methil on Aug.
+29 and dispersed on Sept.
+2, Dagrun stopping at Sydney, C.B. on Sept 10 before continuing to Montreal that same day.
+Libra is also listed (to Clyde only), while Victo was scheduled but did not sail - again, see the link in the table above.
 A cargo of iron and lumber was loaded before departing Montreal again on Sept.
 26 for the U.K., via Sydney, C.B. for convoy, departing Sydney on Oct.
 1. After the convoy had been attacked on Oct.
-11 and several ships sunk (this was HX 77 in which Davanger and Brandanger were sunk*), it was dispersed, and Dagrun continued alone until Oct.
+11 and several ships sunk (this was HX 77* in which Davanger and Brandanger were sunk - follow the links for details), it was dispersed, and Dagrun continued alone until Oct.
 13 at which time a torpedo from U-138 (Lüth) barely missed her and detonated about 30-50 meters from the side of the ship.
 This took place between the northern point of Ireland and the Hebrides.
 The gunners fired back with the 4" gun.
 During the next hour they saw a periscope several times, but nothing further happened.
 After Dagrun had sent out a radio signal at 14:39 about being attacked, the destroyer Witherington proceeded at full speed to her position, while at the same time the destroyer Weston was also sent to investigate.
 At 17:50, HMS Shikari established contact with Dagrun, which reported that a torpedo had detonated close by and that the U-boat had last been seen at 15:30.
-With regard to Dagrun on this date Rohwer says that the name Dagrun was quoted by the xB-Dienst (U-138), but that there's no report of damage by enemy action in allied documents.
+With regard to Dagrun on this date J. Rohwer says that the name Dagrun was quoted by the xB-Dienst (U-138), but that there's no report of damage by enemy action in allied documents.
 Dagrun was now escorted by a destroyer until they reached the coast of England, then continued to Manchester where they arrived Oct.
-25. This latter voyage is not mentioned in the Voyage Record, but see Page 1 of the documents received from the National Archives of Norway.
+25. Again, see Page 1 of the documents received from the National Archives of Norway.

 * According to Arnold Hague, this convoy originated in Halifax on Sept.
 30-1940 with 39 ships, arriving Liverpool Oct.
 15. He lists 6 ships lost, namely Pacific Ranger (no casualties), Port Gisborne (26 dead), St. Malo (28 dead) and Stangrant (9 dead) in addition to the 2 Norwegian ones.
-Other Norwegian ships, in addition to Brandanger and Davanger already mentioned, were Emma Bakke, Heina, and Samnanger.
+Other Norwegian ships, in addition to Brandanger and Davanger already mentioned, were Emma Bakke, Heina and Samnanger.
+HX 77 will be added to an individual page in my Convoys section, but for now, please see ships in all HX convoys.

 Unloading of cargo in Manchester was completed on Dec.
 5, whereupon Dagrun went to St. John, N. B., with arrival Dec.
 28. She is, in fact, listed in Convoy OB 257, which left Liverpool on Dec.
-10-1940 and dispersed on the 13th - ref. external link provided in the table above for the names of other ships in this convoy, among which were the Norwegian Suderholm, Titanian and Topdalsfjord.
-Erviken, Horda and Taranger were also scheduled, but did not sail.
+10 and dispersed on the 13th - ref. external link provided in the table above for the names of other ships in this convoy.
+A Hague has also included the Norwegian Storaas, Titanian and Topdalsfjord, while another section of the same site has also added Suderholm (but not Storaas), and says that Erviken, Hørda and Taranger were scheduled, but did not sail.
+According to Page 1, Dagrun had stopped at Halifax before proceeding to St. John.

 1941 & 1942:

-(Again, please note that some of the dates in this report do not match up with A. Hague's Voyage Record information).
+(Again, please note that some of the dates in this report do not match up with the archive documents and A. Hague's Voyage Record).

-Follow the convoy links provided for more details on them.
+Follow the convoy links provided for more details on them, several Norwegian ships took part.

-A cargo of wheat was now loaded at St. John, with departure on Jan.
+Having loaded a cargo of wheat at St. John, Dagrun left on Jan.
 1-1941 for the U.K. via Halifax for convoy.
-She was scheduled for Convoy HX 101, but instead joined the next convoy, HX 102, which left Halifax on Jan.
-11. She arrived Clyde on Jan.
-30, unloaded her cargo in Glasgow, Scotland, departed again for St. John on Febr.
-9 (Convoy OB 284, which also included Acasta, [did not sail?], Borgholm, and Sildra - ref external link within table above), arrived Febr.
-23 for another cargo of wheat, departed Febr.
-28 for Avonmouth via Halifax (cancelled from Convoy HX 112, sailed in HX 113), with arrival Avonmouth on March 22.
+She was scheduled for Convoy HX 101 from Halifax on Jan.
+5, but instead joined the next convoy on Jan.
+11, HX 102.
+She arrived Clyde on Jan.
+30 (according to the captain - see also Page 1), unloaded her cargo in Glasgow, Scotland, departing again for St. John, N.B. on Febr.
+9 (Convoy OB 284, which dispersed Febr.
+14 and also included Acasta [did not sail?], Borgholm and Sildra - ref external link within the table above).
+Via Halifax, she arrived St. John on Febr.
+23 for another cargo of wheat, left Febr.
+28 for Avonmouth, via Halifax.
+She was cancelled from Convoy HX 112 from Halifax March 1, in which Beduin and Ferm were sunk, but joined HX 113 on March 5.
+The captain says she arrived Avonmouth on March 22 (compare w/Page 2).
 Cargo was unloaded and 1000 tons ballast taken on, before she left for New York on Apr.
 5 with independent arrival Apr.
 24, having started out from the U.K. in Convoy OB 307, which had been dispersed on Apr.
 13; Brønnøy, Chr.
 Th.
 Boe, Drammensfjord, Petter and Thorshavet are also listed.
 Dagrun subsequently went into dry dock for various repairs.
-Departed New York on June 6 for La Romana, Haiti to pick up raw sugar for the U.K. via Bermuda and Halifax, arriving Greenock on July 27-1941 (she had been scheduled for Convoy HX 136, Bermuda section, but did not sail.
-Also cancelled from the next convoy, HX 137, but finally got away with Convoy HX 138 on July 11).
+Captain Peter O. Petersen now took over command (from June 1-1941).
+On June 6, she left New York for La Romana, Haiti to pick up raw sugar for the U.K., via Bermuda and Halifax, arriving Greenock on July 27-1941.
+She had initially been scheduled for the Bermuda section of Convoy HX 136 on June 28, but did not sail.
+She had also been cancelled from the Bermuda portion of the next convoy on July 4, HX 137, but finally got away with Convoy HX 138 from Halifax on July 11 (as can be seen when going back to the archive document, she had sailed from Bermuda to Halifax on July 7).

-Her next voyage took her to Philiadelphia (westbound North Atlantic Convoy ON 6, which left Liverpool on Aug.
-11-1941), where iron was loaded, then on to Norfolk for more iron.
+Her next voyage took her to Philiadelphia (having sailed in the westbound North Atlantic Convoy ON 6, which originated in Liverpool on Aug.
+11-1941), where iron was loaded, before proceeding to Norfolk to pick up more iron.
 She's said to have departed Norfolk on Aug.
-15, again for the U.K., but this date must be an error - I believe it should be Sept.
-15 (since she had been in the westbound ON 6 leaving the U.K. on Aug.
-11).
-She's listed among the ships leaving Halifax in Convoy HX 151 on Sept.
-22 (station 54) along with the Norwegian Sama (85), San Andres (105), Meline (43), Morgenen (93), Belinda, Thorshøvdi (53), Sophocles, Tigre (44), Hardanger (94), Leiv Eiriksson (24), and Laurits Swenson.
+15, again for the U.K., but this date must be an error - I believe the month should be September; Page 2, however, gives departure Hampton Roads (for Halifax) as the 17th of that month, having arrived there on the 15th.
+She's now listed among the ships leaving Halifax in Convoy HX 151 on Sept.
+22 (station 54) along with the Norwegian Sama (85), San Andres (105), Meline (43), Morgenen (93), Belinda, Thorshøvdi (53), Sophocles, Tigre (44), Hardanger (94), Leiv Eiriksson (24) and Laurits Swenson.
 Dagrun arrived Manchester on Oct.
 8 (via Liverpool Oct.
 6, and Eastham Oct.
 7).
-After the cargo had been unloaded she took on board a general cargo at Birkenhead for Dar Es Salaam and Mombasa, via Freetown and Cape Town, having sailed from the U.K. in Convoy OS 11, which departed Liverpool on Nov.
+After her cargo had been unloaded she took on board a general cargo at Birkenhead for Dar Es Salaam and Mombasa, via Freetown and Cape Town, having sailed from the U.K. in Convoy OS 11, which departed Liverpool on Nov.
 7-1941 and arrived Freetown on the 28th.
-This convoy also included Danio, Elg, Fana, and Tigre - see the external link in the table above.
+This convoy also included Danio, Elg, Fana and Tigre - see the external link in the table above.

 New cargo was loaded at Mombasa, Dar Es Salaam and Beira, departing the latter on Jan.
 23-1942 for Manchester with arrival there on March 18, via Cape Town, Freetown, Liverpool and Eastham - see Page 2.
-She had arrived the U.K. from Freetown in Convoy SL 101, together with Drammensfjord, Elin K, Tabor and Tanafjord - again, see external link provided, where Dagrun is listed in station 95 of that convoy - cargo is given as copper and sugar.
-Having unloaded the cargo she had to go into dry dock again, then headed for New York on Apr.
-10, arriving independently on the 24th, having sailed from the U.K. in the westbound Convoy ON 85*, together with Harpefjell (returned), Idefjord, Skiensfjord and Troubadour.
-From New York she went on another, longer journey, namely with ammunition and general to Suez.
-At this time Captain A. Amundsen had command (May 1).
-Departure New York took place on May 21-1942.
-A few days later, on May 26, Dagrun rescued 17 men from the British M/T Darina (near Bermuda), which had been torpedoed by U-158 a week earlier, and landed them at Cape Town.
-(The Norwegian Norland was sunk from the same convoy, ON 93*).
-She continued her voyage to Suez, then on to Safaga in The Red Sea where cargo of phosphates was loaded for Durban, from there to Georgetown and took on board a cargo of bauxite for New York with arrival Nov.
-19-1942 (A. Hague gives arrival date as Nov.
-10, agreeing with Page 3).
+She had arrived the U.K. from Freetown in Convoy SL 101, together with Drammensfjord, Elin K, Tabor and Tanafjord - again, see the external link provided - Dagrun's cargo is given as copper and sisal, also carrying 99 mails.
+Having unloaded her cargo she had to go into dry dock again, then headed to New York on Apr.
+10, arriving there independently on the 24th*, having sailed from the U.K. in Convoy ON 85*, together with Harpefjell (returned), Idefjord, Skiensfjord and Troubadour.
+From New York she went on another, longer voyage, namely with ammunition and general to Suez - her voyages in this period are shown on Page 3.
+At this time Captain A. Amundsen had command (from May 1).
+Departure New York had taken place on May 21.
+A few days later, on May 26, Dagrun rescued 17 survivors from the British M/T Darina (near Bermuda), which had been torpedoed by U-158 a week earlier, and landed them at Cape Town on June 23 - the external website that I've linked to at the end of this page has more on this attack.
+(The Norwegian Norland was sunk from the same convoy, namely ON 93*).
+Dagrun continued her voyage to Suez, then on to Safaga in The Red Sea where a cargo of phosphates was loaded for Durban, from there she sailed to Georgetown and took on board a cargo of bauxite for New York, with arrival Nov.
+19?-1942 (A. Hague gives arrival date as Nov.
+10, agreeing with the archive document - convoy information can be found in the Voyage Record above).

 Captain Amundsen now had to take a leave of absence due to illness, and I'm not sure who took over meanwhile.
 Again war stores and landing barges (for Sicily) were loaded in New York, and this time she unloaded them at Alexandria, having travelled around Cape Horn.